berrym/lusush/PROJECT_STATUS_CURRENT.md

 ## Next Development Priorities

 ### POSIX Phase 2: Built-in Commands and Signal Handling (SUBSTANTIALLY COMPLETE)

+**RECENT MAJOR ACHIEVEMENT:** Arithmetic expansion system has been completely modernized and extracted from legacy code.
+The robust shunting yard algorithm from `shunt.c` has been successfully modernized and integrated with the modern shell architecture.
+All arithmetic operations now work correctly, including inside double quotes (the original critical bug).
 Following the successful completion of Phase 1 (positional parameters and shell types), Phase 2 focused on completing essential POSIX built-in commands:

 #### 1. Built-in Commands Suite (Priority: HIGH) - ✅ SUBSTANTIALLY COMPLETE